All other countries can join the United States in this initiative.

 It is an international expression of love, a progressive gesture that says we are capable of letting life continue.

-American federal agencies were also given the authority to release unadopted shelter animals long ago.
+Many years ago, American federal agencies were given the authority to release unadopted shelter animals.
 Under 43 U.S.C. § 1732, the Department of the Interior may lease or designate land for special, humane purposes.
 And under 7 U.S.C. § 2143, the Animal Welfare Act provides for the humane handling and transport of animals.
 Federal programs were legislatively designed long ago with compassion and ecological responsibility in mind.
 (And new laws are always being considered to protect all forms of life.)
+Then shelter animals started being let go when the “Preventing Animal Cruelty and Torture (PACT) Act” was signed into law.

 In many countries, including the U.S.A., over 70% of households share their lives with a pet.